srclark/MyPond/README.md

 In the mongo shell, you just enter ```use mypond``` to create the database.
 I added 2 collections, ```db.createCollection("animals")``` and ```db.createCollection("wildlife")```.
 If you want to verify that everything is correct, check the databases with ```show dbs``` and ```show collections```.
 You should see a database called mypond and you should see 2 collections, animals and wildlife.

 The models for the db are in the models/ directory.
 I have 2 collections animals for all the possible animals and wildlife for a log of wildlife sightings.
 The wildlife schema is not well defined yet.
-The animal schema is much farther along.
+The animal schema is further along.

 ```// Animals Schema
 var animalsSchema = mongoose.Schema({